Australia ACS Skill Assessment Process 2026: Guide for IT Professionals

 - Systems Analyst

-- Network Administrator
+- Network Engineer

 Types of ACS Skill Assessment Application

-The ACS skill assessment offers four application types based on qualification and experience Each pathway caters to different applicant profiles, such as recent graduates, international students or professionals without formal ICT qualifications.
+The ACS skill assessment offers four application types based on qualification and experience.
+Each pathway caters to different applicant profiles, such as recent graduates, international students or professionals without formal ICT qualifications.
 These include:

 1. Temporary Graduate 485 Skills Assessment